 Why Visit Cusco?

-Cusco mesmerizes as the ancient Inca capital where massive stone walls fitted without mortar line cobblestoned streets, Spanish colonial churches rise atop Inca temples, and 3,400-meter altitude causes breathlessness before acclimatization—yet every visitor endures thin air to reach Machu Picchu's cloud-forest citadel.
-Once the navel (qosqo) of the Inca Empire ruling from Ecuador to Chile, Cusco (pop.
-430,000) preserves extraordinary cultural layers: 12-angled stone in Inca walls showcases engineering mastery, Plaza de Armas' baroque cathedral houses colonial religious art, and San Blas's artisan quarter hosts bohemian cafés where backpackers plan treks.
+Cusco profoundly mesmerizes visitors as the sacred ancient Inca capital and navel of their vast empire where massive precisely-cut stone walls fitted together without any mortar line steep cobblestoned streets, impressive Spanish colonial baroque churches deliberately built atop destroyed Inca temples asserting conquest, and challenging 3,400-meter (11,150-foot) altitude causes immediate breathlessness and lightheadedness before gradual acclimatization—yet literally every visitor willingly endures thin mountain air to reach nearby Machu Picchu's magnificent cloud-forest citadel, the ultimate pilgrimage.
+Once called Qosqo (the navel or center) of the mighty Inca Tawantinsuyu Empire ruling territories from Ecuador to Chile encompassing millions of subjects, Cusco (pop. approximately 430,000 in greater urban area) preserves extraordinary visible cultural layers spanning pre-Inca, Inca, Spanish colonial, and modern Peru: the famous 12-angled stone perfectly fitted in Inca wall showcases unmatched engineering mastery and earthquake-resistance, the grand Plaza de Armas' twin baroque cathedrals house immense colonial religious art collections built deliberately on Inca ceremonial grounds, and the atmospheric San Blas artisan quarter's steep narrow alleys host bohemian galleries, artisan workshops, and backpacker cafés where travelers recovering from altitude plan multi-day Inca Trail treks.

 What to Do